 The world of business is changing, and with it, the world of marketing.
 While having a well-adapted marketing strategy has never been more important, how you connect with audiences and encourage them to buy your products and services is transforming.
 With the introduction of new approaches, the rise of social media and various new channels through which to reach customers and ever more sophisticated technology, you need to make sure that your marketing team has the skills required to thrive in the future.

-With marketing spend set to increase by 14% in 2021, despite the effects of the pandemic, it’s time to ask yourself whether you’re adapting with the times and bringing in the talent of the future.
+With marketing spend expected to reach £42 billion by 2026, up from £39 billion in 2021, it’s time to ask yourself whether you’re adapting with the times and bringing in the talent of the future.

 Here’s what you need to look for: